isc-projects/bind9/bin/confgen/ddns-confgen.rst

 Description
 ~~~~~~~~~~~

-``ddns-confgen`` is an utility that generates keys for use in TSIG signing.
+:program:`ddns-confgen` is an utility that generates keys for use in TSIG signing.
 The resulting keys can be used, for example, to secure dynamic DNS updates
 to a zone, or for the ``rndc`` command channel.